-Summer might be peak allergy season in Goose Creek, South Carolina, but indoor air quality affects your health year-round.
+Summer might be peak allergy season, but indoor air quality affects your health year-round.
 If your home is stuffy, musty or laden with dust, you can still enjoy clean air.
 Here are three EPA-recommended strategies for eliminating allergens and pollutants.

 Allergen Source Control

 Source control is one of the most valuable strategies for stopping particulates in their tracks.
 Some of the most common offenders include pollen, pet dander, lint and carpet fibers.
 Use these tips to remove dust and control airborne allergens.

 - Place doormats on both sides of the threshold to catch pollen and dirt.